beakerbrowser/beaker.dev/content/docs/tutorials/cms-frontend.md

 ## Setup the UI Behaviors

-First let's add the code to switch between our UI modes.
-We'll use a couple helpers to make things easier to read.
+First, let's add the code to switch between our UI modes.
+We'll use a couple of helpers to make things easier to read.

 ```javascript
 const $ = (sel, parent = document) => parent.querySelector(sel)